Engine Misfire Symptoms + Check Engine Light

 A misfire means one or more cylinders are not firing correctly every time they should.

-In simple terms: the engine should feel smooth, but a misfire makes power delivery feel uneven or interrupted.
+The engine should feel smooth, but a misfire makes power delivery feel uneven or interrupted.

 Most Common Engine Misfire Symptoms